Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid: Extended thermodynamic perturbation theory for

-In Figs 1-3 the liquid-gas phase diagram for polydisperse dipolar hard-sphere fluid at different degree of polydispersity $D_\sigma=0.1,\;0.2,\;0.3$ is presented in $T^*\;vs\;\rho^*$ coordinate frame.
-Here $T^*=k_BT/d^2_\mu(\sigma_0)$ and $\rho^*=\rho*\sigma_0^3$.
+In figures~\ref{f1}--\ref{f3} the liquid-gas phase diagram for polydisperse dipolar hard-sphere fluid at different degrees of polydispersity $D_\sigma\!=0.1,\;0.2,\;0.3$ is presented in $T^*\text{vs}\;\rho^*$ coordinate frame.
+Here $T^*\!\!=k_\mathrm{B}T/d^2_\mu(\sigma_0)$ and $\rho^*=\rho \sigma_0^3$.
 We show the cloud and shadow curves and critical binodal.
-In addition for the reference we include Monte-Carlo predictions for the critical point and ETPT-CF predictions for the phase diagram of monodisperse version of the model \cite{campPRL}.
-One can see that upon increasing of $D_\sigma$ the region of the phase instability increases with the critical point shifting to the higher temperatures and densities.
-For the larger values of $D_\sigma$ ($D_\sigma=0.2,\;0.3$) the low density part of the cloud curve and the high density part of the shadow curve become almost vertical.
+In addition, for the reference we include Monte-Carlo predictions for the critical point and ETPT-CF predictions for the phase diagram of monodisperse version of the model~\cite{campPRL}.
+One can see that upon increasing the $D_\sigma$, the region of the phase instability increases with the critical point shifting to higher temperatures and densities.
+For larger values of $D_\sigma$ ($D_\sigma=0.2,\;0.3$), the low density part of the cloud curve and the high density part of the shadow curve become almost vertical.
 For $D_\sigma=0.3$ the cloud and shadow curves do not intersect.
-At $T^*=0.1715$ the cloud curve has a cusp and shadow curve has a jump discontinuity.
+At $T^*=0.1715$ the cloud curve has a cusp (denoted by the arrow in figure~\ref{f3}) and shadow curve has a jump discontinuity.
 We believe that at this temperature there is a three-phase equilibria, when the mother phase is in equilibrium with two phases on two branches of the shadow curve, one with slightly lower density and the other with slightly higher density, respectively.
-The cloud and shadow curves for the whole set of values for $D_\sigma$ are collected in Fig.4.
-In Figs 5-7 and Figs 8-10 we present the the average $A$-size $L_A$ and $B$-size $L_B$ of the clusters, respectively, along the cloud and shadow curves and along binodals for both polydisperse and monodisperse versions of the model.
-For $L_K$ we have used expression (\ref{LA}), extended to account for polydispersity, i.e.
+The cloud and shadow curves for the whole set of values for $D_\sigma$ are collected in figure~\ref{f4}.